-Saurabh Mishra is the Director of the AI Index Program at Stanford Institute for Human-Centered Artificial Intelligence (HAI).
+Saurabh Mishra is the Manager of the AI Index Program at Stanford Institute for Human-Centered Artificial Intelligence (HAI).
 The AI Index grounds the public narrative on AI using a data-driven approach.

 His research is at the intersection of AI, economics, and decision-making.
 He is leading pioneering projects using AI for reliable forecasting of international capital markets to inform public and private investment decisions.
 His current research interests include cognition and psychology of how executives interact with AI systems to make decisions and reach sustainable outcomes.